sun-woo-lee/sun-woo-lee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in the Department of Economics, Cornell Univeresity.
+I am a Ph.D. candidate in the Department of Economics, Cornell Univeresity.

+My research interests are macroeconomics, banks, and firm dynamics.